vizflow/vizflow/README.md

 # ![vizflow](thumbnail.png) vizflow

-[vizflow.js](https://github.com/dannyko/vizflow.js) - an application-agnostic interactive visualization engine written using EcmaScript.6 (ES6) with no other external dependencies.
-It provides a lighter-weight library for adding transition effects to HTML5 documents with simpler design compared to [D3js](http://d3js.org).
+[vizflow.js](https://github.com/dannyko/vizflow.js) - a render-loop library written using EcmaScript.6 (ES6) with no other external dependencies.
+Vizflow is a light-weight library for adding transition effects and interactive visualizations to HTML5 documents with a simpler design compared to other popular interactive visualization libraries like [D3js](http://d3js.org).

 Instead of focusing on specific applications such as data visualization, it only provides an engine for running animations, transition effects, simulations, games, etc., depending on the application.